 Meaning

-“Those who love him love that he sells the most art they take it as a point of faith that this proves Kinkade is the best.
+The message behind “Those who love him love that he sells the most art they take it as a point of faith that this proves Kinkade is the best.
 But his fans don’t only rely on this supply-and-demand justification.
-They go back to values.” presents a viewpoint centered on love.
-It implies that love strengthens when nurtured and encourages us to remember that emotional closeness takes time.Theme
+They go back to values.” revolves around love.
+It suggests that love strengthens when nurtured, making it relatable to many people's experiences.Theme

-The theme of love appears frequently in reflections and literature.
-People return to it because people seek connection and belonging.
-Quotes on this topic often remind us that caring relationships require attention.About the Author
+As a foundational human concern, love appears in many sayings.
+It matters because people seek connection and belonging, and this quote reminds us that caring relationships require attention.About the Author

 A number of familiar sayings are associated with Jerry Saltz.
 This one stands out due to its focus on love.Style and Structure